Gastroesophageal reflux disease (GERD)

 - Backwash (regurgitation) of food or sour liquid

 - Sensation of a lump in your throat

 If you have nighttime acid reflux, you might also experience:

 When to see a doctor

-Seek immediate medical attention if you experience chest pain, especially if you have other signs and symptoms, such as shortness of breath or jaw or arm pain.
+Seek immediate medical care if you have chest pain, especially if you also have shortness of breath, or jaw or arm pain.
 These may be signs and symptoms of a heart attack.

-When you swallow, the lower esophageal sphincter — a circular band of muscle around the bottom part of your esophagus — relaxes to allow food and liquid to flow down into your stomach.
-Then it closes again.
+When you swallow, a circular band of muscle around the bottom of your esophagus (lower esophageal sphincter) relaxes to allow food and liquid to flow into your stomach.
+Then the sphincter closes again.

 Conditions that can increase your risk of GERD include:

-- Bulging of top of stomach up into the diaphragm (hiatal hernia)
+- Bulging of the top of the stomach up above the diaphragm (hiatal hernia)